-- An acute systemic reaction characterized by pruritus, generalized flush, urticaria, respiratory distress and vascular collapse - Occurs in a previously sensitized person upon re-exposure to the sensitizing antigen - Other signs and symptoms: agitation, palpitation, parasthesias, wheezing, angioedema, coughing, sneezing and difficulty breathing due to laryngeal spasm or bronchospasm - Less frequent clinical presentations: seizures, vomiting, abdominal cramps and incontinence
+- An acute systemic reaction characterized by pruritus, generalized flush, urticaria, respiratory distress and vascular collapse - Occurs in a previously sensitized person upon re-exposure to the sensitizing antigen - Other signs and symptoms: agitation, palpitation, paresthesias, wheezing, angioedema, coughing, sneezing and difficulty breathing due to laryngeal spasm or bronchospasm - Less frequent clinical presentations: seizures, vomiting, abdominal cramps and incontinence

 - Included: - Any terms, at the PT level, representing events which may be noted during anaphylaxis - In a spreadsheet format, the testing pharmaceutical company's list and the testing regulator's list were positioned alongside the MedDRA SSC list for anaphylaxis, and this three-column table was then systematically reviewed top-down.
-Unanimous agreement for/against inclusion of each term was achieved by the group

-Terms for signs and symptoms that do not fall within the three defined categories (Upper Airway/Respiratory, Angioedema/Urticaria/Pruritus/Flush, and Cardiovascular/Hypotension) in the broad search are excluded.
+Unanimous agreement for/against inclusion of each term was achieved by the group - Excluded: - Terms for signs and symptoms that do not fall within the three defined categories (Upper Airway/Respiratory, Angioedema/Urticaria/Pruritus/Flush, and Cardiovascular/Hypotension) in the broad search are excluded.

 NOTE: There are two SMQs related to anaphylaxis: Anaphylactic reaction (SMQ) and Anaphylactic/anaphylactoid shock conditions (SMQ).
 The two SMQs have different focuses.
 Anaphylactic/anaphylactoid shock conditions (SMQ) is specific for more severe anaphylactic manifestations, i.e. those that result in shock, and not less severe ones such as rash.
-Anaphylactic reaction (SMQ) widens the search beyond shock conditions by including such terms as PT Type I hypersensitivity.
+Anaphylactic reaction (SMQ) widens the search beyond shock conditions by including terms for clinical signs or symptoms in an algorithmic approach.